-PHYS 388 - Advanced Laboratory 3 hours (offered fall, spring)
+PHYS 388 - Advanced Laboratory

+3 hours (offered fall, spring)

 Experiments in light, heat, electricity and magnetism, and modern physics.
-Prerequisite: grade of "C" or better in PHYS 250, NOTE: General Honors Course.
+Pre- or co-requisite: PHYS 250.
+NOTE: General Honors Course.

 PHYS 391 - Internship for Physics Majors 4-12 hours

 On-the-job field training in scientific fields.
 To complement the student's academic education.
 Three hours only may be taken as part of restricted electives in the Major.